rknightuk/rknight.me/src/posts/2023/2023-11-18-pokedon-read-mastodon-on-a-pokedex.md

 The Mastodon OAuth process is handled by [Laravel Socialite](https://laravel.com/docs/10.x/socialite) and [this Mastodon socialite provider](https://github.com/kawax/socialite-mastodon) which has excellent examples in the readme enabling me to have this up and running in under an hour.
 Interacting with the Mastodon API is done with [`kawax/laravel-mastodon-api`](https://github.com/kawax/laravel-mastodon-api) by the same author.

 The SpeechSynthesis API allows you to do text to speech in the browser.
-For this project I used the `speak` method as well as two events of the [SpeechSynthesisUtterance](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisUtterance): `end` and `boundary`:
+For this project I used the `speak` method as well as two events of [SpeechSynthesisUtterance](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisUtterance): `end` and `boundary`:

 ```js